ymauray/pyupload/README.md

     --internetarchive-access-key=xxxxxxxxxxxxxxxx \
     --internetarchive-secret-key=xxxxxxxxxxxxxxxx
 ```
 `config.ini` is the default name for the configuration file.
+It can be overriden with `--config /path/to/config/file`
+It is possible to not wait for archive.org's derivation process, using the `--no-wait` command line option.
 ## Running
 Activate your virtual environment, if it is not already active :
 ```